-At the forefront of innovation for more than 50 years, Quad believes its commitment to ongoing innovation drives its purpose to create a better way, which benefits all stakeholders.
+Quad has been at the forefront of innovation for more than 50 years, and believes its commitment to ongoing innovation drives its purpose to create a better way for all of its stakeholders.
+The Company continually innovates marketing solutions and vertically integrated capabilities related to commercial printing, as well as initiatives to support employee health and wellness.